 The style became popular when Oxford University undergraduates began wearing their 22 inches wide-leg trousers pleated at the waist.

-As such students were constantly looking for comfortable styles and new dressing ways in line with the academic rigor.
+As such, students were constantly looking for comfortable styles and new dressing ways in line with academic rigor.

 Often paired with turtlenecks, cardigans, and sweaters, the wide-cut trousers became a beloved fashion staple amongst English aristocrats, singers, and dancers.